 Critical and Creative Writing Program

-The full MA program takes two years.
+The MA program takes one and a half years.
 The first year involves course work units of two kinds.
 In the first year there are two semester long units that develop student's professional and scholarly skills both in critical and creative practice.
 The two sets of skills augment and reinforce one another.
 These units involve working with some of our distinguished literary scholars in the discipline of English in the School of Humanities as well as meeting with Alice Grundy the publishing officer at Giramondo Publishing, staff involved with The Sydney Review of Books, and the Sweatshop Western Sydney Literacy Movement (whose members include celebrated up and coming novelists Mohammed Ahmad, Luke Carman, Felicity Castagna) and other postgraduate writers linked to the Centre.
 MA students are further encouraged to take part in the vibrant culture of the Centre with its many events and seminars.

 Sitting above these semester long skilling units are four six week intensive units (two each semester, one following the other).
 These units are taught by scholars and creative writers in the Centre (Gail Jones, Ivor Indyk, Hazel Smith, Anthony Uhlmann and Chris Andrews) and follow the logic of what has been termed, a little technically, 'cultural phenomenology': that is, an important object, idea, or cultural practice is brought into focus and examined from a number of different angles, so that an understanding of how we experience that thing is developed.

 This method is well adapted to thinking in both creative and critical ways.
 The MA in Literature and Creative Writing mixes units related to writing and aesthetic practice with the opportunity to work with some of Australia's leading writers, editors and critics in developing creative or critical work.

 Below is a brief outline of the units that make-up the MA in Cultural and Creative Practice in 2015.
 Find out more by following the links in the unit titles.

 Word (Literary Traditions): examines the theme of 'Awkwardness' in Australian Literature.
 Taught by Ivor Indyk.